 Simple and clean.
 The external (and internal, for that matter) lines of the Brize 25 are smooth, with minimal extra paneling, pockets, or straps.

 This is a day-to-day hiking and commuting bag for he or she that can organize their stuff without a plethora of straps and accessory pouches.

 Arc'teryx equipment is not cheap.
 At this price point, in our daypack review, you have access to packs that have more features and greater comfort attributes.
-That being said, there are no packs in our test that will last as long as the Brize.
-When i tcomes to f "dollars per use", the Brize is a great value.
+That said, there are no packs in our test that will last as long as the Brize.
+When it comes to dollars per use, the Brize is a great value.